About Us

 Leadership

 Capt.
-Frank Axelsen
+Frank Axelson

 U.S. Navy

-Captaint Frank Axelsen entered the Navy as an E-1 in 1990.
+Captain Frank Axelsen entered the Navy as an E-1 in 1990.
 In 1995, he entered the Enlisted Education Advancement Program and attended Old Dominion University, graduating Summa Cum Laude in 1997.
 He was commissioned to the rank of ensign and matriculated into medical school at the Uniformed Service University of the Health Science, graduating in 2001.
 He completed his internship and residency training in family medicine at Naval Hospital (NH) Jacksonville, Florida.

 Axelsen served as the senior medical officer at Naval Branch Health Clinic Pascagoula, Mississippi, from July 2004 through June 2006.
 He then completed a Fellowship in Sports Medicine at Naval Hospital Camp Pendleton.
 After his fellowship he served in a variety of leadership roles to include SMO and chairman of the executive committee of the medical staff at Marine Corps Recruit Depot, Parris Island.
 He also completed tours as Battalion Surgeon, 2D Marine Special Operations Battalion, U.S. Marine Corps Forces Special Operations Command, and as surgeon, Special Operations Task Force-West, Afghanistan.
 Upon his return in March 2011, he was assigned to serve as surgeon, Marine Special Operations School.